pdt590/prj-xomcho/README.md

   * sameAs('xxx') can use with same level of input (refer - confirmNewPassword and newPassword in /user/activekey)
   * should use this with function(){} inside sameAs instead of vm
   * required and isValid validator always show error message at beginning

+* There are two ways to import 3-party lib component in Nuxt
+  * Import globally: Create plugin and set ssr: false in nuxt.config -> no recommendation
+  * Import locally: Import as components and use <no-ssr/> tag -> recommendation (light-weight)